MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-update-policies.md

 #### Description
 When this policy is enabled, and auto-update is enabled, Microsoft Edge will be updated to the version specified by this policy value.

-The policy value must be a specific Microsoft Edge version, e.g. 83.0.499.12.
+The policy value must be a specific Microsoft Edge version, for example, 83.0.499.12.

 If a device has newer version of Microsoft Edge than the value specified, Microsoft Edge will remain on the newer version and not downgrade to the specified version.